 Nathan was also amongst his best friends as they prepared for the day.
 With a surprise gift from his soon to be wife; the smiles were big.

-As a Barnsley House wedding photographer, I find it such a joy to move around the property.
-With exclusive use, the guests are all there to celebrate this momentous occasion.
+As a Barnsley House wedding photographer and videographer, I find it such a joy to move around the property.
+With wedding day exclusive use, the guests are all there to celebrate this momentous occasion.
 As the morning quickly turned to the afternoon, it was time for Amy to put on her beautiful Berta wedding dress.
 With the help of her sister and mum, her treasured Jimmy Choo shoes and veil were fixed into place for the final finishing touches.
 It was time.

 The guests were seated and ready to watch history.
 Amy and her father came down the aisle.
 Veil flowing behind the biggest smile.
 Nathan waited at the top, keeping his emotions in check as his bride came to meet him at his side.
 The sun was beating down and the registrar announced they were officially husband and wife.
 Little Haig came racing over to his parents to be the first to congratulate them with a kiss and a cuddle.